 This new technology was still under development and not ready for the retail market.
 The last number of years has seen a number of consumer-ready robots coming to market at a more reasonable price.
 Since most of the robots available today are designed for indoor use Segway decided to make The LOOMO Mini transporter the only take anywhere robot on the market that you can ride indoors or outdoors.

 Loomo: Mini Transporter Meets Robot Sidekick

-"AI powered Segway with smooth ride, auto-follow, obstacle-avoidance, playful personality & much more"
+“AI-powered Segway with a smooth ride, auto-follow, obstacle-avoidance, playful personality & much more”

-They are now in the production stage and plan to be available in May 2018
+They are now in the production stage and plan to be available on May 2018

 With its Android-based (SDK) Software Development Kit LOOMOs personality and functions will only get better as this open system allows third-party developers to expand on this with new skills and functions.
 This will create a number of new applications in the near future.